During 9 editions of the program 105 talented and bright Polish interns have worked at 12 global corporations.

 The U.S. host companies are contributing to the success of an important U.S. – Polish initiative.
 By sharing knowledge and experience, they teach students to benefit from living in a global, multicultural and interconnected world, thus creating a friendly, motivating and inspirational environment.

 10 Polish students gain professional experience at leading corporations in the United States.
 Discovery Inc., Raytheon Company and Planting Arboretum Fields have prepared placements for PAII interns, giving them a once in a lifetime opportunity to gain professional experience and learn from the best.

-6 Polish students have interned in the United States at 2 companies: The Boeing Company and Citigroup.
+6 students interned in the United States at 2 companies: The Boeing Company and Citigroup.

-14 Polish students interned at 5 companies: The Boeing Company, Chevron, Citigroup, Pittsburgh Glass Works Corporation and Westinghouse Electric Company.
+14 students interned at 5 companies: The Boeing Company, Chevron, Citigroup, Pittsburgh Glass Works and Westinghouse Electric Company.

-15 Polish students interned at 7 companies: Chevron, Citigroup, GE Hitachi Nuclear Energy, Pittsburgh Glass Works, Raytheon BBN Technologies, Sikorsky Aircraft Corporation and Westinghouse Electric Company.
+15 students interned at 7 companies: Chevron, Citigroup, GE Hitachi Nuclear Energy, Pittsburgh Glass Works, Raytheon BBN Technologies, Sikorsky Aircraft Corporation and Westinghouse Electric Company.

 If you want to see it from our intern’s perspective please read the full report here from Michal, Lodz university of Technology student, that interned at Raytheon BBN Technologies.